OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-preparing-node-config.md

 const coreContracts = txReceipt.getCoreContracts();
 ```

-This process ensures that all necessary configurations and contract details are included in your Node Config, paving the way for a successful initiation and operation of your Orbit chain.
+This process ensures that all necessary configurations and contract details are included in your Node Config.